RajveerRall/Pixis-demo-documentation/docs/CFG/creative-feed-generator.md

-Creative Feed Generator helps you create customizable creative images.
+Creative Feed Generator leverges AI to create ad creatives in bulk.
 These are ad creative images that you use in ad managers across various platforms.
 The generated creative includes primary image, text, background color, price, etc.

+Feedgenerator can create ad and all the components of the creative are customizable.

 ![ad creative breakdown](../assets/creative.png)

+## The Create Feed Workflow

 The way creative feed generator works is it takes an input file which defines a few ad creatives.
 It takes these creatives as foundation and generates new creatives based on the given context.

-## The Create Feed Workflow

 ![Alt text](../assets/cfg-workflow.jpg)